A good snowfall brings a bevy of fun winter activities.

 4. Enjoy Ski Trails

 Snow-blanketed lands across the Washington feature groomed trails for fledgelings and seasoned pros alike.
-Fifteen state parks include cross country ski trail access including Iron Horse, Crystal Springs, Lake Easton, Kachess and in north central Washington Lake Wenatchee and Pearrygin Lake offer miles of groomed ski trails.
+Fifteen state parks provide cross country ski trail access including Iron Horse, Crystal Springs, Lake Easton, Kachess and in north central Washington Lake Wenatchee and Pearrygin Lake offer miles of groomed ski trails.
+Other Sno-Parks include federal or private lands like Cabin Creek.
 Explore our interactive map and the State Parks winter recreation guide to discover your next adventure!

 There’s no reason your dog should have to stay home.
 Skijoring is the age-old art of cross country skiing while being helped along by a dog or a horse.
 While our state parks have not yet seen horse skijoring catch on, disciplined dogs across the state are braving the trails with their ski-clad best friends.